Ohio: Medical Marijuana Handbook

 Medical marijuana is legal in Pennsylvania , but they choose not to tax medical marijuana.
 There is, however, a 5% cannabis excise tax on all sales of medical marijuana in Pennsylvania.

-Medical marijuana is legal in West Virginia , but there is no cannabis sales tax on it.
-There is no cannabis excise tax charged on medical marijuana in West Virginia.
+Medical marijuana is legal in West Virginia , but they choose not to tax medical marijuana.
+There is, however, a 10% cannabis excise tax on all sales of medical marijuana in West Virginia.

 Medical Marijuana is illegal in Indiana, Kentucky, so there is no tax on medical marijuana in those states.

 About Ohio Medical Marijuana

 When and how did Ohio legalize marijuana for medical use?

 Ohio legalized medical marijuana in 2016.
 This law was passed using House Bill 523 .
 The official name for this law is the Medical Marijuana Control Program Ohio Rev. Code Sec.
 3796.01 et seq Ohio Admin.
 Code Section 3796.01